 - Switch it up and use different types of straws or even blow with different strengths.
 You will see the difference.

-- Make sure to place your art in a tray or cover the table with old newspapers before starting so it doesn’t get too messy!
+- Make sure to place your water color paper in a tray or cover the table with old newspapers before starting so it doesn’t get too messy!

 - Use washable colors or wear old cloth!